neetuyadav98/explainable-geoai-land-governance/README.md

 5. Develop and validate a decision-support framework for priortizing parcels requiring field verification for potential land-use violations or encroachment.

-6. Develop and pilot a human-in-the-loop verification workflow, defining how flags are reviewed, confirmed, corrected, or dismissed, and how reviewer feedback is captured to improve the system over time.

 ---